jirou97/Diploma-PhishTrap/README.md

 User can also see the probabilities provided by each classifier.

 ## Dataset
-The dataset used in this project can be found [here](https://github.com/souliotispanagiotis/PhishTrap/tree/main/dataset).
+The dataset created in this project can be found [here](https://github.com/souliotispanagiotis/PhishTrap/tree/main/dataset).

 ## Metrics of the models :
 ![models metrics](https://github.com/souliotispanagiotis/PhishTrap/blob/master/final_models_voting.jpg)